 The Code is here to support you, because you have rights.
 We all do.
 And we also have responsibilities.
 To respect the rights of others.
 To recognise discrimination.
 To speak out against injustice.
 And together, to preserve dignity, respect, and the beauty of the human experience.

 Are you looking for human rights teaching resources for your students or children?
-We’ve launched a new Human rights 101 learner kit with activities and resources for educators and learners.
+Check out our Intro to human rights learner kit with activities and resources for educators and learners.

 3 levels of human rights laws

 There are three levels of human rights laws.